I would describe myself like a landscape I’ve studied at length, in detail.

 To places on the opposite side of the world - Tuscany, Italy with ancient olive groves, and wild forgotten gardens; Florence with lemon trees in terracotta, rose gardens, tiny quiet birds, and monumental trees, where I am never far from the sea.

-Lately, I have begun to see the world through my experiences of almost wild places and gardens.
-Growth, blooms, decay, seeds - the patterns in nature and in landscapes deep and wide, folded in layers with movement and light.
-Within these cycles and seasons the rhythm of my own life is reflected back to me.
+I see the world through my experiences of almost wild places and gardens, growth bloom, decay, seeds.
+With these cycles and seasons the rhythm of my own life is reflected back to me.
+I paint what interests me, which is nature and to express emotion and memories.